MCP Protocol Reference¶

 zettelforge_stats¶

-Return memory system statistics including version, total note count, retrieval count, and entity index breakdown.
+Return memory system statistics: version, total note count, retrieval count, and entity index breakdown.

 Request: